 This course is taught by a wide variety of instructors who imbue the general syllabus with their own areas of journalistic and topical expertise.
 Each instructor creates a unique learning experience for this introductory journalism course, although all will help students hone their skills and virtually visit important people and places that craft the landscape of journalism today.
 Previous faculty for this course include Katie Rogers (New York Times White House correspondent), Elizabeth Williamson (New York Times feature writer) and Gabe Muller (Editorial Associate, The Atlantic).

 Summer Academy enables students to dive deep into a course of study, sharpening skills for their academic and professional futures.
 Each course is carefully designed to suit student interests and encourage intellectual curiosity.

 • Leveraging expert faculty skills, students will learn how to conduct interviews and create content that informs and entertains.

 • Students will learn how to develop news judgment and how to pitch story ideas to editors.

 • In addition to daily writing exercises, students will each produce a well-polished, short solo piece and/will contribute to a team-reported piece.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Zolan Kanno-Youngs (Homeland Security Reporter, The New York Times), Emily Cochrane (Congressional Reporter, The New York Times), Katie Rogers (White House Reporter, The New York Times), Tom Kaplan (Campaign Reporter, The New York Times), Olivia Nuzzi (Feature Writer, New York Magazine), Dan Zuk (Feature Writer, The Washington Post) and Michael Tackett (Associated Press).
+• Previous guest speakers include: Zolan Kanno-Youngs (Homeland Security Reporter, The New York Times), Emily Cochrane (Congressional Reporter, The New York Times), Katie Rogers (White House Reporter, The New York Times), Tom Kaplan (Campaign Reporter, The New York Times), Olivia Nuzzi (Feature Writer, New York Magazine), Dan Zuk (Feature Writer, The Washington Post) and Michael Tackett (Associated Press).